bsquizz/ocdeployer/README.md

     # (optional) secrets
     #
-    # Lists which secrets apps in this service set rely on; they will be imported at run time.
+    # Lists which secrets apps in this service set rely on; they will be validated or imported at run time.
     # A secret is only imported once per deploy run, so if other service sets rely on the same
     # secret it won't be imported again.
     secrets: